martin199530/Martin/SOC-Analyst-Lab/Email Analysis (Phishing).md

 At the end of this analysis we should be able to answer these questions
 1. What is the email service used by the malicious actor?
 1. What is the Reply-To email address?
-2. What is the filetype of the received attachment which helped to continue the investigation?
+2. What is the filetype of the received attachment which helped to continue the investigation ?
 3. What is the name of the malicious actor?
 4. What is the location of the attacker in this Universe?
 5. What could be the probable C&C domain to control the attacker’s autonomous bots?